MarcoReidelbach/MaRDMO-Plugin/docs/how-to/rdmo/add-question.md

 # How to Create a New Question

+The screenshot below (taken in RDMO 2.4.4) shows the form for creating a new question.
+The numbered fields are explained in the sections that follow.

 ![RDMO — create new question form](img/add_question.svg)

 **① URI prefix** — The base URI that scopes all items belonging to a particular source.
 For MaRDMO-specific items this is: `https://rdmo.mardi4nfdi.de/terms`